Amosdev76/bmirepo/README.md

 # bmirepo
-SImple program to calculate  body mass
+Simple program to calculate  body mass

+only for testing purpose